 You have to visit ww.sbicard.com to pay through your debit card.
 The payment process is simple.
 You have to choose the tab saying ‘pay through debit card’ and enter the card details such as card number along with the amount and your email ID.
 Once you have chosen the card and put in the authentication information, you have to confirm the payment.
 Once done, the paid amount will be deducted from your bank account.

-- Pay Through Mobile Application: This is another comparatively new and yet popular way of paying SBI credit card bills.
+This is yet another popular way of paying SBI credit card bills.
 It is fast, easy and convenient.
 The application works on most smartphone operating systems including Android, iOS and Windows.
 The app simply deducts the amount from your bank account.

 You can also pay your credit card bill using offline payment options.
 These payment modes include:

-- Electronic Drop Box: You can make your SBI credit card bill payment through a cheque and get an immediate e-receipt through the electronic drop box facility.
+You can make your SBI credit card bill payment by cheque and get an immediate e-receipt through the electronic drop box facility.
 Once you have inserted the cheque into the drop box, you will get a scanned image of your cheque as a receipt.
 The payment will reflect similarly with regular cheque transactions in your SBI credit card account within 4 working days.
-However, you have to keep in mind that the payment should be made 4 to 5 days before the due date as it takes some time in realisation of the cheque and credit the payment to your credit card.
+However, you have to keep in mind that the payment should be made 4 to 5 days before the due date as it takes some time in clearing of the cheque and credit the payment to your credit card.